 We opted to base ourselves in Newquay during our recent week-long trip to Cornwall.
 However, we were driving down from the north of England and arrived in the region far earlier than our accommodation check-in time.

-Eager to make the most of our trip, we opted to call into Padstow and spend the afternoon walking along the coast and dining on some of the finest food in the region.
+Eager to make the most of our trip, we opted to call into Padstow.
+We spent the afternoon walking along the coast and dining on some of the finest food in the region.

 Table of Contents